Legacy Private Trust Co. Reduces Stock Holdings in iShares 1-3 Year Treasury Bond ETF (NASDAQ:SHY)

 Legacy Private Trust Co. decreased its position in iShares 1-3 Year Treasury Bond ETF (NASDAQ:SHY – Free Report) by 12.7% during the 3rd quarter, Holdings Channel.com reports.
 The firm owned 13,674 shares of the company’s stock after selling 1,998 shares during the period.
 Legacy Private Trust Co.’s holdings in iShares 1-3 Year Treasury Bond ETF were worth $1,107,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other institutional investors have also bought and sold shares of SHY.
-Center for Financial Planning Inc. purchased a new position in iShares 1-3 Year Treasury Bond ETF in the second quarter valued at approximately $26,000.
+Other institutional investors have also recently made changes to their positions in the company.
+Center for Financial Planning Inc. purchased a new stake in shares of iShares 1-3 Year Treasury Bond ETF during the second quarter worth $26,000.
 Aspire Private Capital LLC lifted its position in shares of iShares 1-3 Year Treasury Bond ETF by 1,547.6% during the second quarter.
 Aspire Private Capital LLC now owns 346 shares of the company’s stock worth $28,000 after acquiring an additional 325 shares in the last quarter.
 Coppell Advisory Solutions Corp. purchased a new stake in shares of iShares 1-3 Year Treasury Bond ETF during the fourth quarter worth $30,000.
-Global Wealth Management Investment Advisory Inc. purchased a new stake in shares of iShares 1-3 Year Treasury Bond ETF during the first quarter worth $35,000.
-Finally, Salem Investment Counselors Inc. lifted its position in shares of iShares 1-3 Year Treasury Bond ETF by 75.9% during the second quarter.
-Salem Investment Counselors Inc. now owns 445 shares of the company’s stock worth $36,000 after acquiring an additional 192 shares in the last quarter.
+Global Wealth Management Investment Advisory Inc. purchased a new stake in shares of iShares 1-3 Year Treasury Bond ETF in the first quarter worth $35,000.
+Finally, Salem Investment Counselors Inc. raised its position in shares of iShares 1-3 Year Treasury Bond ETF by 75.9% in the second quarter.
+Salem Investment Counselors Inc. now owns 445 shares of the company’s stock worth $36,000 after buying an additional 192 shares in the last quarter.
 Hedge funds and other institutional investors own 18.38% of the company’s stock.

 iShares 1-3 Year Treasury Bond ETF Profile